BotScutters/blog_source/content/articles/predicting_flight_cancellations.md

 Summary: Over 99% of scheduled domestic flights take off.
 That remaining 1% is very expensive, however, by some estimates costing the airline industry nearly a billion dollars every year.
 Can we use machine learning to predict these cancellations in advance to reduce the associated losses?
 Status: published

 Over 99% of all scheduled domestic flights take off, and the rest are very expensive.
-Of over 10 million flights scheduled flights each year, hundreds of thousands never leave the tarmac.
-At an average of $5770 in losses per cancellation this adds up to nearly a billion dollars of opportunity.
-While a significant chunk of those losses is unavoidable, it stands to reason that if an airline could confidently predict a cancellation far enough in advance, they could start taking measures to reduce those losses by doing things such as rebooking stranded passengers and rescheduling flight crews.
+Of over 10 million scheduled flights each year, hundreds of thousands never leave the tarmac.
+At an average of $5,770 in losses per cancellation this adds up to nearly a billion dollars of opportunity.
+While a significant chunk of those losses is unavoidable, it stands to reason that if an airline could confidently predict a cancellation far enough in advance, they could start taking measures to reduce those losses by doing such things as rebooking stranded passengers and rescheduling flight crews.

 <figure>
   <img src="{static}/img/cancelled_flight.jpg" alt="cancelled-flight" style="width:100%">